 G.I.
 Joe is one of the greatest American cartoons ever made.
-Right behind Batman - The Animated Series (fyi, I don't consider the Family Guy or the Simpsons "cartoons", they are "art").
+Right behind Batman - The Animated Series.
 What made G.I.
 Joe so cut-ass rugged is its great characters (on both the good and bad guys' sides), cool toy tie ins (I myself had well over 90 action figures and around 25 pimping Joe and Cobra vehicles), and sweet storylines that were as epic to me back when I was 8 as the Harry Potter phenomenon is to the satanic youths of today's world.

 Take for instance the first animated Joe tale, G.I.
 Joe - A Real American Hero (AKA The Saga of the M.A.S.S.
 Device).
 It was 5 episodes long (revolutionary back in the early 80s)!
 That's like 100 minutes of high quality animated smack!
 It was spread out over the course of a week so that kids could gizz their pants each day at school just waiting to see what kind of krazy hijinks Scarlett, Snake Eyes and Duke would get themselves into next.
 It was pure genius!
 Kids were hooked on Joe and Cobra like crack babies to hash!
 Another 5-part animated special and two seasons of half hour episodes followed... and sadly that was the end of an era.
 G.I.
 Joe had been decommissioned and millions of kids were heartbroken.
 (We here at therossman.com deny all existence of the waste of celluloid known as G.I.
 Joe the Movie.
 It was not what the original scriptors and animators wanted to do and was only meant to launch the retarded toy line known as "Cobra-La."
 It destroyed the plot that had been carefully set up over the past 85 episodes so completely that kids felt gypped, cheated and pissed on... but I digress)